Countdown toNOPAIN Act:

 Low- or no-opioid pain control is possible with EXPAREL

 EXPAREL is a local anesthetic administered at the time of surgery to control pain and reduce or eliminate the use of opioids for acute postsurgical pain.
 When injected into the surgical site, EXPAREL turns off the body’s pain signals, numbing the area where surgery has occurred for several days following the procedure.
-To date, EXPAREL has been used in over 13 million patients.
+To date, EXPAREL has been used in over 14 million adult patients.

 EXPAREL is the only non-opioid option approved to produce postsurgical local analgesia via infiltration in patients aged 6 years and older and regional analgesia in adults via an interscalene brachial plexus nerve block, sciatic nerve block in the popliteal fossa, and an adductor canal block.*